We encourage you to buy books from a local bookstore. If that is not possible, please use the links on the page and support us. Thank you.

 Never articulate your adolescent theories outside these walls.
 They will lynch you.
 The Right will lynch you.
 The Left, too.
 They will find some other reason.
 You and I are the type who will get lynched by one group or the other.
 The cow vigilantes as well as the cow eaters.

 Structure, Style and Plot Points

 One love and the many lives of Osip B follows a non-linear narrative mirroring the complexities of life with a lyrical power of its language that is poetic yet casual.
 It covers various topics – from Holocaust to Tibetan refugees, communism to nationalism, individual freedom to power, journalism and fake news.
-From a critical perspective, it has all elements of literary fiction infused with satire, raw humor, metaphor and philosophy.
+From a critical perspective, it has all elements of literary fiction infused with satire, raw humour, metaphor and philosophy.

-The author has taken liberty of the atypical mind of our protagonist to play with time in the book.
-It is often not clear as to when something occurred or whether it did happen at all.
+The author has taken the liberty of the atypical mind of our protagonist to play with time in the book.
+It is often not clear when something occurred or whether it did happen at all.
 Also, there are convenient plot twists with characters and their chance encounters like the one that occurs in an illogical commercial cinema.
 Osip’s unlikely friendship with Arjun, a famed journalist who is much older than Osip, a pretentious Uber driver from an initial scene resurfaces in the climax to represent right-wing torments and the boys’ attempt to exhume the priest’s body and the way in which they get out of it are some cases in point.
-Afterall, this could all have just taken place inside Osip’s head.
+After all, this could all have just taken place inside Osip’s head.
 But how much of this is actually the inner workings of Osip’s brain is left to the reader’s discretion.
 It is this discretion that marks the novel’s merit to a reader.